 The Binjai On The Park – Live Among The Elites

-The Binjai (not to be confused with Binjai Residences) is developed by a subsidiary of KLCC Holdings known as Layar Intan.
+The Binjai (not to be confused with Binjai Residency) is developed by a subsidiary of KLCC Holdings known as Layar Intan.
 Famous for being the most expensive piece of real estate in Malaysia (in terms of price per square foot), it’s designed by Allen Jack + Cottier (known famously as AJ+C), the Australian based architect with regional presence in Malaysia, Vietnam and China.

 A freehold development, the Binjai consists of two blocks – one with 44 stories, and the other 45.
 Being inside the KLCC enclave, it is close to shopping malls (notably Suria KLCC) and also the KLCC Park - a sprawling open space right in the middle of the KLCC development.
 A convention centre (the Kuala Lumpur Convention Centre) is also nearby.